dasch-swiss/dsp-tools/knora/README.md

 - onto_name: Name of the ontology
 - last_onto_date: Timestamp of the ontology's last modification
 - class_name: Name of the new class
 - super_class: A list of super classes this class is derived from.
-Usually, this is just "Resource" for "knora-api:Resource" or another resource class including the prefix.
+Usually, this is just "Resource" for "knora-api:
+  Resource" or another resource class including the prefix.
 - labels: Dict with the language specific labels, e.g. `{"en": "English label", "de": "German label"}`
 - comments: [optional] Dict with language specific comments about the resource class